 - Public and subscribed databases

-- Any persons considered necessary to carry out your instructions.
+- Any persons considered necessary to carry out your instructions and Government authorities.

 - Regulators, government authorities, courts or the Police, including fines information.

 - Anyone else you agree.

 Purposes for which we may collect, hold, use and disclose your personal information

 Personal information we collect about you will only be held used and disclosed for our business purposes and as required or permitted by the law.
 We may use your personal information for the following purposes:

 - Providing you with information about us.